james-sciortino/ise-teams-bot/ise-readme.md

 https://{ise-pan-fqdn}:9060/ers/config/ancendpoint
 ```
 #### Body
-*You must provide the following .json body with your HTTP POST request, including the MAC address and name of the appropriate ANC Policy to be assigned*
+*You must provide the following .json body with your HTTP PUT request, including the MAC address and name of the appropriate ANC Policy to be assigned*
 ```console
 {
   "OperationAdditionalData" : {